 Every aid is a little different, so it’s important to know the key players in the ingredient list and how they should affect you.
 It’s important to note here that dosage really does matter.
 Valerian root can be great, but you need a ton of it to notice effects quickly.
 A standard dose is 450 mg, but taking it like that will mean you might notice better sleep in 2-3 weeks.

 Passionflower is another great ingredient that works well in many products as well as by itself in tea.
-It’s especially known for its anti-anxiety effects, but also for muscle relaxation properties.
+It’s especially known for its anti-anxiety effects, as well as muscle relaxation properties.
 These are both great for calming down before going to sleep and helping relax anxious thoughts before bed.
 (7)

 Melatonin seems to react similarly to the crowd-favorite Nyquil.
 It will make you doze off quickly, but the sleep you have might be disrupted or funny.
 People report vivid dreams through the night which suggests it can extend your REM time to take up more than the quiet hours.
 You don’t need a ton of it to make it work effectively, and it’s definitely recommended that you don’t drive after taking it.
 (8)

 GABA is also a super essential.
 Many have named it as a potent neuro-depressant.
-Basically the opposite of glutamate which is an upper (think candy-like carbs giving you a bit of a high).
-It’s an easily regulated compound though, which makes it difficult for your brain to uptake it and feel the full effects.
+Basically, it’s the opposite of glutamate, which is an upper (think candy-like carbs giving you a bit of a high).
+It’s an easily-regulated compound though, which makes it difficult for your brain to uptake it and feel the full effects.
 (9)

 Are Sleeping Pills Safe?